symfony/symfony-docs/cookbook/event_dispatcher/before_after_filters.rst

 In Symfony1, this was achieved with the preExecute and postExecute methods, most major frameworks have similar methods but there is no such thing in Symfony2.
-Good news is that there is a much better way to interfere our Request -> Response process with the EventListener component.
+Good news is that there is a much better way to interfere our Request -> Response process with the EventDispatcher component.

 Token validation example
 ========================